baAlex/Ako/README.md

 References
 ----------

+At the end of the day this is a toy-project, it's me having fun while learning how image codecs work.
+So, my thanks to following authors:

 - **ADAMS, Michael David (2002)**.
 Reversible Integer-to-integer Wavelet Transforms For Image Coding.
 University of British Columbia.
 - **ARNTZEN, Hans-Kristian (2014)**.
 Linelet, an Ultra-Low Complexity, Ultra-Low Latency Video Codec for Adaptation of HD-SDI to Ethernet.
 Norwegian University of Science and Technology Department of Electronics and Telecommunications.
 - **CHRISTOPOULOS, Charilaos, SKODRAS, Athanassios & EBRAHIMI, Touradj (2000)**.
 The JPEG2000 Still Image Coding System: An Overview.
 IEEE Transactions on Consumer Electronics, Vol. 46, No. 4, pp. 1103-1127.